Sexual orientation in the United States military: Don't ask, don't tell, 1993–2011

 Don't ask, don't tell (DADT) is the common term for the policy restricting the United States military from efforts to discover or reveal closeted gay, lesbian, and bisexual service members or applicants, while barring those that are openly gay, lesbian, or bisexual from military service.

 Following the implementation of DADT, the Servicemembers Legal Defense Network was formed to protect the rights of active duty personnel.
 Other organizations include Servicemembers United which formed in 2005 by veterans of the wars in Iraq and Afghanistan, and groups associated with West Point (Knights Out) and the Naval Academy (USNA Out).

 Service members discharged under DADT continued to seek redress through the courts without success.
 Courts often cited the Supreme Court's 1986 decision in Bowers v.
 Hardwick, which upheld the constitutionality of state sodomy laws.
 After the Supreme Court reversed Bowers in Lawrence v.
 Texas (2003), the Court of Appeals for the Armed Forces ruled that the Lawrence v.
 Texas decision applies to Article 125 of the Uniform Code of Military Justice, which banned all acts of sodomy.
 In both United States v.
 Stirewalt and United States v.
 Marcum, the court found Article 125 constitutional, but ruled that the "conduct falls within the liberty interest identified by the Supreme Court," but also said that despite the application of Lawrence to the military, Article 125 could still be upheld in cases where there are "factors unique to the military environment" that would place the conduct "outside any protected liberty interest recognized in Lawrence", such as fraternization, public sexual behavior, or anything that would adversely affect good order and discipline.
-Convictions for consensual sodomy have been overturned in military courts under the Lawrence in United States v.
+Convictions for consensual sodomy have been overturned in military courts under Lawrence in United States v.
 Meno and United States v.
 Bullock.
 In the course of reviewing the end of DADT, the Department of Defense's Comprehensive Review Working Group recommended repealing or amending Article 125 to eliminate any ban on consensual sodomy between adults.